Luzkan/Scala/Tasklist10/README.md

 # **Task #1 c)**

-## Analysing the program: why the counter value is not as it could be expected to be?
+## Analyse the program: why the counter value is not as it could be expected to be?
 Fixing the program.

 Remove the definitions of `Producer` and `Consumer` from the program in point _b)_.
 Use the `ExecutionContext` to perform the corresponding tasks.
 Create **two** _producers_ and **three** _consumers_ in one of the tests.
 Why is the program ending?